junxit/us-congress-bills-119/metadata.md

 - 2025-03-18 — Introduced in House
 - 2025-03-18 — Introduced in House
 - 2025-03-18 — Referred to the House Committee on Veterans' Affairs.
+- 2025-04-04 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2025-04-09 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote.
+- 2025-04-09 — Subcommittee Consideration and Mark-up Session Held
+- 2025-05-06 — Committee Consideration and Mark-up Session Held
+- 2025-05-06 — Ordered to be Reported by Voice Vote.
+- 2025-05-17 — Placed on the Union Calendar, Calendar No. 71.
+- 2025-05-17 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+119-98.
+- 2025-05-17 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+119-98.